PrincessPi3/hiddencrypto/README.md

 ## Important Details
 * Each time you encrypt the directory, it will use a brand new passphrase that you input.
 You can still use the old one, but it is set each time to whatever you enter twice regardless of the previous passphrase
+* Use a [secure passphrase](assets/how-to-create-a-secure-passphrase-2017-08-10_HQP.pdf) and DO NOT SAVE ON COMPUTER OR PASSSWORD MANAGER!
+Only save your passphrase on **PHYSICAL PAPER**
-* Back Up Your Shit!
-This is a completely unforgiving script when it comes to setting the password wrong
+* **Back Up Your Shit!** This is a completely unforgiving script when it comes to setting the password wrong
+* When creating encrypted backups, be certain to use a seperate, completely dissimilar passphrase for it.
+Store this passphrase on a seperate piece of paper, stored seperately
+* **Test Your Backups** Make completely sure they work and that you a precise and accurate passphrase for them
+* If your system has automatic backuops, RAID, cloud storage uplaods, or any other type of redundancy system in place, you should exclude the hiddebncrypto directory from it.
+Otherwise, partial or even data leaking data could be copied or even uploaded
+* **BE AWARE** When moving files from unencrypted drives to the encrypted arcive, **the original files may be recoverable from the original location** even if they are not visible.
+It is a best practice to shred empty space on that disk afterwords to ensure the orignal data is not forensically recoverable
+* Best practice is to disable networking when using hiddencrypto

 ## Usage
 To install:
 `sh hidden.sh install`